Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

-If $K$ is a convolution kernel, then $\mathcal K$ is contained in the set of dilations and translations of a fixed function $K$, and then $\mathcal K$ is of VC-type (i.e., it satisfies (\ref{vcc})) if $K$ is of bounded variation, a result due to Nolan and Pollard (1987).
-In fact, bounded variation can be replaced by bounded $p$-variation for $p < \infty$ (see Lemma 1 in Gin\'{e} and Nickl (2007)) which allows also for $\alpha$-H\"{o}lder kernels, $\alpha >0$.

-If $K = K(\phi)$ is a wavelet projection kernel as in (\ref{kernel0}), and if $\phi$ has compact support (and is of finite $p$-variation), it is proved in Lemma 2 in Gin\'{e} and Nickl (2007) that the class $\mathcal K$ also satisfies the bound (\ref{vcc}).
-However, the proof there does not apply to Battle-Lemari\'{e} wavelets.
-A different proof, using the Toeplitz- and band-limited structure of the spline projection kernel, still enables us to prove that these classes of functions are of Vapnik-Cervonenkis type.
+If $\phi$ has compact support (and is of finite $p$-variation), it is proved in Lemma 2 of \cite{2009bGin} that the class $\mathcal K$ also satisfies the bound (\ref{vcc}).
+However, the proof there does not apply to Battle--Lemari\'{e} wavelets.
+A different proof, using the Toeplitz and band-limited structure of the spline projection kernel, still enables us to prove that these classes of functions are of Vapnik--Chervonenkis type.

-\begin{lemma} Let $\mathcal K$ be as in (\ref{quai}), where $\phi_r$ is a Battle-Lemari\'{e} wavelet for some $r \geq 1$.
-Then there exist finite constants $A \geq 2$ and $v \geq 2$ such that for $0<\varepsilon < 1$ and where the supremum extends over all Borel probability measures on $\mathbb R$. \end{lemma} \begin{proof} In the case $r=1$, $\phi_1$ is just the Haar wavelet, in which case the results follows from Lemma 2 in Gin\'{e} and Nickl (2007).
-Hence assume $r \geq 2$.
+\begin{lemma} Let $\mathcal K$ be as in (\ref{quai}), where $\phi_r$ is a Battle--Lemari\'{e} wavelet for some $r \geq1$.
+There then exist finite constants $A \geq2$ and $v \geq2$ such that